oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Connect the distal end of the RB tube to the RB and leave it on the bed.
 - [ ] Go back to the control room and connect the proximal end of the cannula extension tube to a MLA0110 inline filter.
 ![MLA0110-inline-filter](../assets/images/inline_filter.png "MLA0110 inline filter")
 - [ ] Remove the cap of the gas input (Sample In, front panel of the GA) and connect the MLA0110 inline filter to it.
-The inline filter MUST be discarded after some ten sessions.
+The inline filter MUST be replaced after some ten sessions.
 ![gaz-analyser-front](../assets/images/gaz-analyser-front.jpg "Gas Analyzer front")
 - [ ] Connect the coaxial end of the BNC-BNC cable to the CO<sub>2</sub> output in the back of the GA, the other end of the cable should be a jack plug (similar to headphones).
 ![co2-cable](../assets/images/CO2_cable.jpg "Input GA")